Hyperbolic models for CAT(0) spaces: Curtain boundaries

 \begin{proposition} For a proper CAT(0) space $X$, the identity map $\iota:X \rightarrow X_L$ induces an $\isom X$--equivariant homeomorphism $\partial \iota: \cal B_L \rightarrow \partial X_L.$ \end{proposition}

-\begin{proof} The proof consists of the following four steps. \begin{enumerate}[leftmargin=.8cm] \item (Existence and continuity.)
-Since the map $\iota:X \rightarrow X_L$ is $(1,1)$--coarsely Lipschitz and $X_L$ is coarsely dense in its injective hull $E(X_L)$, which is a geodesic hyperbolic space, the existence and continuity of $\partial \iota$ are exactly given by \cite[Lem.~6.18]{incertimedicizalloum:sublinearly}. \\
+\begin{proof} The proof consists of the following four steps. \begin{enumerate}[leftmargin=7mm] \item (Existence and continuity.)
+Since the map $\iota:X \rightarrow X_L$ is $(1,1)$--coarsely Lipschitz and $X_L$ is roughly isometric to a geodesic hyperbolic space, the existence and continuity of $\partial \iota$ are exactly given by \cite[Lem.~6.18]{incertimedicizalloum:sublinearly}.

 \item (Injectivity.)
 If $b^\infty\in\cal B$, then by Lemma~\ref{lem:updating_curtains} there is an infinite $L$--chain $\{h_i\}$ dual to $b$ with $\go\in h_i^-$ for all $i$.
 For any other $c^\infty\in\cal B$, Corollary~\ref{cor:diverging_geodesics} shows that $c\subset h_k^-$ for some $k$.
-In particular, if $x_n\in b\cap h_{k+n}$, then $\dist_L(x_n,c)\ge n$, so $b$ does not lie in a finite $X_L$--neighbourhood of $c$. \\
+In particular, if $x_n\in b\cap h_{k+n}$, then $\dist_L(x_n,c)\ge n$, so $b$ does not lie in a finite $X_L$--neighbourhood of $c$.

 \item (Surjectivity.)
 Let $q:[0,\infty) \rightarrow X_L$ be any quasigeodesic ray with $q(0)=\iota(\go)$, and let $(x_n)\subset q$ be an unbounded sequence with $x_0=\iota(\go)$.
 Consider the path $q'=\bigcup_{n \in \mathbf{N}}[x_{n-1},x_n] \subset X$, which crosses an infinite $L$--chain $\{h_i\}$ by Corollary~\ref{cor:QG_cross_chains}.
 Let $p_i\in q'\cap h_i$.
 As $X$ is proper, there is some geodesic ray $b$ in $X$ emanating from $\go$ and some subsequence $(p_{i_j})$ such that the geodesics $[\go, p_{i_j}]$ converge uniformly to $b$ on compact sets.